hoichi/chops/doc/journal.md

 Well, the much easier alternative would be debouncing.
 Might just work, especially for simple cases like static builds.
 Maybe I should even add some logging and profiling and see for myself.

 Anyway, first -- the basic stuff without any throttling, guards etc. Doesn't matter for my minuscule blog.

+# April 16 '16

+Didn't start really well.
+There's something wrong with my discipline, I guess.
+Too much Feedly and el-murid.
+Also, some attention residue from thinking of upgrading (and patching) my Kobo.
+How about?

+By the by, how does `unlink` propagate?
+How much do we have to remove?
+Do we have lists all over the place, not just emplicit collections?

+(Well, at least `unlink` should go all the way down to the file writer level, for the dest files to be removed. _And_ a site should have at least one list of pages, I guess.
+To... you know.
+I mean, why not.)

+Tried to do a implement collection.
+Not sure I'm done.
+Tried to use `stampit`.
+Not sure it agrees with me.
+And I guess I still haven't solved my favourite conundrum: can I use a single `data` event for everything, or do I use muliple data-carrying events (besides the non-carrying ones, like `ready`)?

+Maybe we need both interfaces.
+Maybe I can add separate listeners for separate events, or I can add a single one.
+And maybe, either way, all listeners go through the same dispatcher.

+Either way, time to go home.